 All around the world, governmental restrictions impede journalists from accessing the truth and conducting their work successfully.
-Their ability to exercise their freedom of expression and their rights as journalists and citizens is considerably hampered.
+Their ability to exercise freedom of expression and their rights as journalists and citizens is considerably hampered.
 In conflicts and wars, the government is prone to be the central agent of media and development.
 Consequently, those obstacles and restrictions are usually further reinforced through various mechanisms.
 However, the use of censorship and propaganda in times of war is far from being something new.
-During the first world war, all involved protagonists promulgated laws prohibiting the publication of information revealing military operations or criticizing the government and the army in the press.
-The reasons were multiples: hiding the reality of the fighting, demonizing the enemy, forging the nation’s spirit, encouraging combatants to continue fighting, and so on(1).
+During World War I, all involved protagonists promulgated laws prohibiting the publication of information revealing military operations, or criticising the government and the army in the press.
+The reasons were multiple: hiding the reality of the fighting, demonising the enemy, forging the nation’s spirit, encouraging combatants to continue fighting, and so on(1).

 Different types of censorship

 1. In conflict areas, censorship and governmental restrictions can take various forms.
 Firstly, governmental obstacles can manifest themselves through physical and violent acts targeted towards journalists or media organisations.
 Unfortunately, harassment, intimidation, pressure, arbitrary arrests, or closure of working spaces are part of the everyday life of thousands of journalists around the globe.
 By imposing a climate of fear, those acts of violence aim to deter media outlets from reporting on sensitive issues and enlightening the population on the reality of the armed conflict(3).

 Case Study-SyriaSince the outbreak of the 2011 uprising, the regime of Bashar el Assad reinforced its control over media while systematically targeting independent journalists.
 Since, the beginning of the war, the “Syrian Network for Human rights” estimates approximately 700 journalists have been killed whereas 1,169 have been arrested and kidnapped.

 Read more: The study on the new Syrian Press by Soazig Dollet for CFI